 Top of the page

 Bowel preparation (or bowel prep) is a way to make sure your bowels are empty before you have surgery.
-It's done to make sure that you don't have any problems from infection.
+It's done to lower your risk of infection.
 It is very important if you have bowel surgery.
 But people also do it before other surgery in the belly or before a colonoscopy or sigmoidoscopy.

 There are different types of bowel prep.
-You may need to drink a liquid that makes you have to go to the washroom a lot.
+You may need to drink a liquid that makes you have to use the toilet a lot.
 Or you may give yourself an enema.
 Your doctor will tell you what kind of prep you need.

 Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for surgery.